thirukkural2022/obedparla.com/drafts/mentals-models-react.md

 ## Rendering: dressing up

-If I had to mention a single place where React's magic lies is in the Render part of it.
+If I had to mention a single place where React's magic lies is in the Render method.
 Being able to map through arrays and filter and do so many things right where we show the content to the user is brilliant.

 The rendering part of our component is the easier to map to a model.
 Whatever the function returns will be executed by React.
 This means the JSX turns into